conan-io/docs/reference/conanfile/methods.rst

 Still different builds will be executed if using different compilers or architectures.
 This method is basically an optimization of build time, avoiding multiple re-builds.

-Other information as custom package options can also be changed:
+Other information like custom package options can also be changed:

 ..  code-block:: python